DAILY DISCIPLINE #185

 By Colleen Donahue

-Jesus in speaking with his disciples about end times is trying to illustrate what it means for us to watch and wait for him.
-In the first story (Matthew 24:45-51) he compared a faithful with an unfaithful servant -- both were Christians serving God by "feeding" other believers with the truth of God's word.
-We saw in this study the devastating result of a Christian who has lost their hope of the Lord's return and carry's on as though He won't be coming for a long time.
+Jesus in speaking with his disciples about end times, is trying to illustrate what it means for us to watch and wait for him.
+In the first story (Matthew 24:45-51) he compared a faithful servant with an unfaithful servant -- both were Christians serving God by "feeding" other believers with the truth of God's word.
+We saw in this study the devastating result of a Christian who has lost their hope of the Lord's return and carries on as though He won't be coming for a long time.

 Now, in this second story, we'll see a contrast between Christians who are wise and others who are foolish.
 We'll be looking in this study at what is called the parable of the ten virgins in Matthew 25: 1-13.

 Watching and Waiting For the Lord - Part 2